suyalamritanshu/Chat-App/README.md

 # About

-It is like a clone of whatsapp designed for doctors where the user can chat and upload their files(diseases).
+It is like a clone of whatsapp designed for doctors where the user and doctors can chat and upload their files(diseases).

+Some features are left to be done and the project is under construction...

 # Getting Started with Create React App